 How Do I Host a Coat Party?

-Invite them to bring a new coat, gift cards, or make a cash donation.
+Invite guests to bring a new coat, gift cards, or make a cash donation to City Mission.
 Party with a purpose!
 Be creative and add a theme to your party.
-Consider a holiday themed COAT BOSTON party, ask people to donate coats in place of gifts for your birthday party, or host a trivia night with people bringing coats.
+Consider a holiday themed Coat Boston party, ask people to donate coats in place of gifts for your birthday party, or host a trivia night with people bringing coats.

 First launched in 2009, Coat Boston began as the vision of Executive Director, Rev. June Cooper, that children — especially those in urban neighborhoods served by City Mission — should have proper warm clothing, particularly, winter coats.
 Knowing how much young children grow from year to year and how prohibitively expensive children’s clothing has become, Coat Boston began when Rev. Cooper shared her vision with an officer at Citizens Bank in 2009.